 The most exciting, challenging, and significant relationship of all is the one you have with yourself.
-And if you find someone to love the you, you love, well that’s just fabulous.” – Carrie Bradshaw
+And if you find someone to love the you that you love, well, that’s just fabulous.” – Carrie Bradshaw

 Paris by Night with Chris of Cédric’s Paris

 Paris is huge and everybody checks out the Eiffel Tower first but I wanted to see more of the French capital than just the touristy spots.
 A friend who is a regular visitor to Paris recommended this tour.
 Chris, Cédric’s brother, picked me up at my hotel in his 1977 classic green 2CV car, Yuna the oldest of the collection, at 9:30pm.

 I opted for the two-hour package as I am a history nerd who wanted an extra half hour to hear and see as much as possible.
 After all, this had been a dream of mine since the French classes of my third year at Florida Atlantic University.
 I had dreamt of studying in France but didn’t get the chance because that September, the 9/11 terror attack happened.
 The uncertainty of the world’s safety put more than a damper on traveling at the time.
 Well, for me it did at least.
 As I look back, I realize I was young and had so much to learn.
 However, at that age, we think we already know it all… don’t we?

 The Moulin Rouge was the first stop on our tour.
 It was not as big as I had imagined.
 When I think of Moulin Rouge, I think of Nicole Kidman’s performance in the movie.
 I didn’t really think what the Moulin Rouge actually stood for.
 I guess that’s my naivety shining through.
 Chris explained to me that this neighborhood was not the safest to wander around on your own past midnight.
 Looking at the nightclubs as we drove by, I thought: ‘fair point’.